DarkCaster/DotNetBlocks/CustomBlocks/Events/README.md

 ### ISafeEvent<T>
 `interface ISafeEvent<T> where T : EventArgs`.
 This interface may (and should) be used to provide subscription management to subscribers.
 There is a special "drop-in" replacement for regular events `event EventHandler<T> Event` described by this interface.
-It may be used to help changing default event mechanics to SafeEvents.
+It may be used when switching from default events to SafeEvents.
 Event `add` is just a wrapper for `Subscribe(value, true)` method call, `remove` is a wrapper for `Unsubscribe(value, true, false)`.
 See detailed method usage description at build-in XML docs.

 ### ISafeEventCtrl<T>
 `interface ISafeEventCtrl<T> where T : EventArgs`.
 This interface should be used by publisher to initiate event raise,